AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/3.4.1.png?">

+Here is a Youtube video link showcasing the illustration above: https://youtu.be/5FnPKSTPPYQ

 ### 3.2.5.
 Third Lap Continuation

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The robot must continue to the third lap in the in the opposite direction if the last traffic sign detected is Red.
 In order to determine if the robot must perform the said action, the robot uses the recorded color and position of traffic signs it detected during the first lap.
 If ever the last detected traffic sign is Red, the robot would make its turn in the next corner section of the starting straightforward section of the robot.
 Here is an illustration demonstrating the route the robot will take for the third lap continuation: